Thymoglobulin Side Effects

 Applies to anti-thymocyte globulin (rabbit): intravenous powder for solution

-Along with its needed effects, anti-thymocyte globulin (rabbit) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, anti-thymocyte globulin (rabbit) may cause unwanted side effects that require medical attention.

 Because of the way that anti-thymocyte globulin (rabbit) acts on the body, there is a chance that it may cause effects that may not occur until years after the medicine is used.
 These delayed effects may include certain types of cancer, such as lymphomas and skin cancers.
 Discuss these possible effects with your doctor.